 Window tinting your car can cost a small fortune, but it adds such a nice touch to your vehicle as well as giving you lovely shade during the summer.
 Are you looking for a cheaper alternative for getting your windows tinted?
 If yes, you are reading the right article.
 You will need a few materials at hand before you begin.
 Make sure you have a window cleaner, certified roll of window tint film, a spray bottle of hot water, small hand squeegee, tape measure, application solution, and flat edge razor.
-Once you have all these items, you can begin with these five tips.

 If there is any dirt or dust left on your window when you begin, then you could make your tint look very bad and bumpy.
 Use soap and water or a specified glass cleaner to clean your windows thoroughly.
 Do this several times, at least three or more.
 If you can, do your tinting in a garage.
 This will protect you from dirt and dust settling on your windows.
 Also, be careful with the process as you don’t want to cut corners when cleaning the glass.